 Additional support for graduates who are completing their course 2021

 The Careers and Employability service will be offering an expanded range of support to help prepare you for your next steps as a creative graduate.

 As well as extended access to online systems and resources, the support will include a range of activities and materials, such as career and portfolio advice, CV workshops and networking webinars with industry partners and alumni.

-We also aim to extend access to some technical areas, studios or workshops for at least two weeks for graduating students after the end of the summer term.
+We also aim to extend access to some technical areas, studios or workshops for at least two weeks for students completing their course in the summer term.